Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-When traveling by air, the pet kennel/carrier in which your pet will be spending most of his/her trip is of the utmost importance.
-Your pet most have room to turn freely while in a standing position and be able to use normal movements in order to stand erect or lie down in a natural position.
-The Airline can provide you with further information.
+When traveling by air, the pet kennel/carrier in which your pet will be spending most of their trip is of utmost importance.
+Your pet must have room to turn freely while in a standing position and be able to use normal movements in order to stand erect or lie down in a natural position.
+Airlines can provide you with further information.

 There are no quarantine regulations in Georgia.

-All kennels facilities in Georgia and Alabama require the owner to verify the animal had its rabies and other required shots.
-The Bordatella shot is a state requirement before pets can be boarded in a kennel.
+All kennels in Georgia and Alabama require pet owners to verify that their animals have had their rabies and other required shots.
+The Bordetella shot is a state requirement before pets can be boarded in a kennel.

-There are no kennels available on Fort Benning.
+There are no kennels available at Fort Benning.

-Fort Benning Veterinary Treatment Facility is professionally staffed by Army Veterinary Corps personnel with the primary mission of providing complete veterinary care for all government owned animals.
-The staff understands how important your pet is to you and with that in mind, they also offer many types of routine care services for the pets of military families.
-Emergency Services are limited to stabilization of the pet until arrangements can be made for care from an off Post facility.
+The Fort Benning Veterinary Treatment Facility is professionally staffed by the Army Veterinary Corps, with the primary mission of providing complete veterinary care for all government-owned animals.
+Staff members understand how important your pet is to you and, with that in mind, they also offer many types of routine care for the pets of military families.

 Pet policies for Fort Benning Family Communities allows each household a maximum of three pets.
 Pet deposits are waived for the first two pets.